tarantool/doc/doc/reference/reference_lua/box_events/watch_once.rst

     Returns the current value of a given notification key.
-    The function can be used as an alternative to :ref:`box.watch() <box-watch>` for cases when the caller only needs to retrieve the current value without subscribing to future changes.
+    The function can be used as an alternative to :ref:`box.watch() <box-watch>` when the caller only needs the current value without subscribing to future changes.

     :param string key: key name

     :return: the key value

-    To read more about watchers, see the :ref:`Functions for watchers <box-watchers>` section.
+    To read more about watchers, see the :ref:`box-watchers` section.

     **Example:**